bosun-va/ai-demo/.ai/PLANNING/FEATURE_DESCRIPTION.md

 - dueDate: Date
 - priority: Low|Medium|High

-Update the UI to display and up``date the new data.
+Update the UI to display and update the new data.

 Update the data handling code to store and load the new data.